A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

 This can only happen if either $l_{k'}$ is full and $s_{i'}$ is a worst assignee in $M(l_{k'})$ or $p_{j''}$ is full and $s_{i'}$ is a worst assignee in $M(p_{j''})$.
 If the former, then by Proposition \ref{th:stable_SPA_S_lecfullworseprec}, $l_{k'}$ cannot accept a worse student than a current worst student in $M(l_{k'})$.
-This worst student cannot be worse than $s_{i'}$, since $s_{i'}$ was just removed, hence $s_i$ cannot be assigned a project of $l_{k'}$'s in the finalised matching $M$, a contradiction.
+This worst student cannot be worse than $s_{i'}$, since $s_{i'}$ was just removed, hence $s_i$ (of equal rank to $s_{i'}$ and in phase $1$) cannot be assigned a project of $l_{k'}$'s in the finalised matching $M$, a contradiction.
 Therefore at $T_2$, $p_{j''}$ is full and $s_{i'}$ is removed as a worst assignee in $M(p_{j''})$.
-From $T_2$ onwards, no student worse than a worse student in $M(p_{j''})$ can be assigned to $p_{j''}$ by Proposition \ref{th:stable_SPA_S_pfullthennoworseafterwhile}.

 But since $p_{j''}$ must be undersubscribed in the finalised matching $M$ by Proposition \ref{th:stable_SPA_S_alt_p_j_undersubscribed}, we can now use almost identical arguments as in case \ref{SPA_3_aug_3_2_f}\ref{SPA_3_aug_3_2_fiii}\ref{SPA_3_aug_3_2_fiii2}\ref{SPA_3_aug_3_2_fiii2i} to show a contradiction, noting that $T_2$ replaces $T_0$ and $s_{i'}$ was removed rather than rejected.